B-M-A/Meteor-Tests/README.md

-# Meteor 1.4.2.3 Empty App
+# Experimental Meteor App Used For Developing And Testing The Web GIS Library.

-### Branch from this for tests based on Meteor 1.4.2.3.
+This branch does not maintain a consistent Meteor release version.

+`/MapView` contains the library code.

+`/meteor-app` contains the Meteor app that uses the library.